-Beyonce May Have Dropped Hints About Having Twins Back In December
+Beyonce Might Have Dropped Hints About Having Twins Back In December

 Meanwhile, fans of Queen Bey have been wondering if the diva will still be able to perform in upcoming events with her current condition.
 Beyonce was originally scheduled to headline this year’s Coachella and is also expected to perform in the Grammys.

-According to reports, the organizers of Coachella was unaware that Beyonce is pregnant, not until the news broke recently.
-Despite her being pregnant with twins, Beyonce allegedly intends to pursue her much-awaited performance in Coachella in April as long as the pregnancy goes as planned.
+According to reports, the organizers of Coachella were unaware that Beyonce is pregnant until the news broke recently.
+Despite her being pregnant with twins, Beyonce reportedly intends to pursue her much-awaited Coachella performance in April as long as the pregnancy goes as planned.

-Beyonce is not new in performing while carrying a baby in her womb.
-In 2011, the singer performed “Love on Top” in the VMA where she announced her pregnancy with Blue Ivy.
-The performance was considered one of the most iconic ones in the history of VMA.
+Beyonce is not new to performing while carrying a baby in her womb.
+In 2011, the singer performed “Love on Top” at the VMAs, where she announced her pregnancy with Blue Ivy.
+The performance was considered one of the most iconic ones in the history of the VMAs.
 Check it out in the video below.

 [Featured Image by Jemal Countess/Getty Images]